oruga-ui/oruga/packages/docs-next/documentation/customization.md

     });
 ```

 You can also use an `array` to specify more than one class or a `function` to extend or override classes in a component.
-In case you use a function, a suffix is provided by the component and it can be used inside the function.
-For example, `menuPositionClass` in Autocomplete provides a suffix to specify menu position (_top_, _bottom_), in this case you may define a function and append the suffix to the base class name
+In case you use a function, a `suffix` is provided by the component and it can be used inside the function.
+For example, `menuPositionClass` in Autocomplete provides a suffix to specify the menu position (_top_, _bottom_), in this case you may define a function and append the suffix to the base class name

 ```js
 createApp(...)